Victoria University of Wellington Students' Association: Increasing engagement and activism, 2018–2020

-COVID-19, Wellington Student Volunteer Army, referendums and further campaigns, 2020–present
+COVID-19, Wellington Student Volunteer Army, referendums and further campaigns, 2020–2022

 In response to the outbreak of the COVID-19 global pandemic in 2020, New Zealand Prime Minister Jacinda Ardern put the country under a Level 4 Nationwide Lockdown on March 25, 2020.
 This saw VUWSA operate primarily off-campus and online.
 Crucial services, such as community pantry operated under tight supervision and was later incorporated as part of the services of the Wellington Student Volunteer Army.
 The Wellington Student Volunteer Army was a local initiative to run errands and support those who were confined to their homes during the lockdown period.
 The Wellington Student Volunteer Army was supported by VUWSA, with a majority of the 2020 Executive being involved.

 2020 also saw the rise of significant student issues, such as Victoria University's controversial decision to charge a "Hall's placeholder fee" during the lockdown period.
 This was met with strong opposition from VUWSA, local politicians and the public.
 Following backlash, on 1 May 2020 university leadership reversed their position on the fees.
 Other controversial issues that arose were that of a "5% grade bump", which VUWSA heavily petitioned in favour of, and the Whiria Project which has been shelved following negative responses.

-In June 2020, elected VUWSA President, Geo Robrigado resigned citing deterioration of his physical and mental health (At 32, Geo was the oldest to be elected president of VUWSA).
+In June 2020, elected VUWSA President, Geo Robrigado resigned citing deterioration of his physical and mental health.
 Robrigado is the first VUWSA President in four decades to step down.
 Elected Education Officer and interim Academic Vice President, Taylah Shuker, consequently replaced Robrigado.

 The 2020 Executive elections saw the election of incumbent Welfare Vice President, Michael Turnbull as VUWSA President.
 In terms of representation, the elected 2021 Executive was 70% female and 30% male.

 VUWSA endorsed a "yes" vote in the 2020 New Zealand cannabis referendum, "after 75 per cent of students voted in favour in the annual association referendum".